aminK8/KnobGen/README.md

 ```

 ## Prepare the Dataset
-To setup the dataset follow these steps:
+We used MultiGen-20M Datasets, which were introduced by [UniControl](https://github.com/salesforce/UniControl).

 ## Train
+For train the model with T2I-adapter follow: `job_adapter_training.sh`
-To train the model follow thes steps:
+For train the model with ControlNet follow: `job_controlnet_training.sh`

 ## Inference
 To run inference follow thes steps: